….but I found it hilarious.

 One of the systems I worked on had a number of commands that could be entered, to control the way the software functioned or to display particular data.
 A request was made for some command to change what it did in some minor way and I coded the change, tested and implemented it.

 About two weeks later I happened to notice some message that had unexpected data at the end of the message.
 It wasn’t anything major, more cosmetic than functional and could have been ignored, but I was curious.
 Investigation led to the module I had recently changed, so I went back to my code and examined it instruction by instruction.
-I found that I had indeed made an error: in cases where the stock price was single-digit, extra data was appended.
+I found that I had indeed made an error: in the rare cases where the stock price was single-digit, extra data was appended.

 I went to my manager and said, “You know that command I changed a couple of weeks ago?
 I made a mistake in the code.”

 She sat back in her chair, eyes wide in shock and mouth agape.
-“No!’
+“No!
 I don’t believe it!”

 “Really, I goofed.
 Look at this.”
 And I showed her the errant code and went over it line by line.